devsacti/ITservice/README.md

 # components of WEB-APP

-MAJOR BASE APP like CRM, java-app
+MAJOR BASE APP like CRM-salesforce, java-app

 and python-app